Before we get started, we need to install and configure a few tools essential for learning Elm.

 - As of this writing,

-elm-formatis still in alpha.
+elm-formatis still in beta.
 Don’t be surprised if the current format of your program looks different from the one 1.0.0 version of

 elm-formatproduces in the future.
-Despite its alpha status, most community members are already using it, so you should be fine using it too.
-All code in the book that is meant to be saved in a file has been formatted using
+Despite its beta status, most community members are already using it, so you should be fine using it too.
+All code in this book that is meant to be saved in a file has been formatted using

 elm-format is quite easy.
 Just run the following command from any directory in the terminal.